apache/rya/extras/rya.reasoning/README.md

 - **Schema**:
     Schema represents the complete schema/TBox/RBox as a set of Java objects.
     A schema consists of properties, classes, and their relationships.
-The Schema object maps URIs to instances of OwlProperty and Resources to instances of OwlClass.
+The Schema object maps IRIs to instances of OwlProperty and Resources to instances of OwlClass.

     The schema is built one triple at a time: the Schema takes in a single